 The „Berlin 12 Open Access Conference“ (2015) led to the international initiative „Open Access 2020“ (OA2020), which builds on the „OA2020 Expression of Interest“ (EoI) in the „Large-scale Implementation of Open Access to Scholarly Journals“ and aims to transform existing scholarly journals from subscription to open access publishing in a smooth, swift and scholarly oriented way.

-Since its release in 2016, the OA2020 EoI has already been signed by almost 100 scholarly organizations - including the Alliance of Science Organisations in Germany, the European University Association representing more than 800 universities in 47 countries and other major organizations in Europe, Asia, and the Americas - and continues to receive swiftly growing global support.
+Since its release in 2016, the OA2020 EoI has already been signed by over 150 scholarly organizations - including the Alliance of Science Organisations in Germany, the European University Association representing more than 800 universities in 47 countries and other major organizations in Europe, Asia, and the Americas - and continues to receive swiftly growing global support.

 MPIC scientists have been actively involved in this development from the beginning, and U. Pöschl has co-chaired the latest Berlin Open Access Conferences, triggered the OA2020 initiative, led the drafting of the OA2020 EoI, and continues to serve as co-chair for these and other open access initiatives of the Max Planck Society.

 Already before the Berlin Declaration on Open Access, the MPIC and its researchers were pioneers in the foundation and successful development of innovative forms of open access publishing.
 Since the year 2001, scientists from the MPIC have led the way in the conception, development, and appliction of interactive open access publishing with public peer review, which is now also spreading across other fields in the sciences and humanities.